-After a ship is named and christened, changing the name of a ship is considered bad luck.
-According to legend, each ship’s name was recorded in sea gods’ “Leger of the Deep,” so changing the name without notifying Poseidon, (the God of the Sea) and Aelous (the God of the wind) would incur their wrath.
+Probably the most feared one of all sailors superstitions….
+After a ship is named and christened, changing the name of the ship is considered bad luck.
+According to legend, each ship’s name was recorded in the sea gods’ “Leger of the Deep,” so changing the name without notifying Poseidon, (the God of the Sea) and Aelous (the God of the wind) would incur their wrath.
 Another explanation is that renaming a ship meant the gods of the sea were looking after your boat until you renamed her.
-Once the boat is renamed without notifying the gods, they lost track of the vessel and they cannot protect her anymore.
+Once the boat is renamed without notifying the gods, they lose track of the vessel and they cannot protect her anymore.

 The practical explanation for not renaming a ship was that early trading ships developed reputations at ports based on their names.
 Changing the name of a ship could cause problems for the captain and crew while traveling and trading.

-A ship de-naming ceremony could also include removing all traces of the old name of the boat, including the logbook, paperwork and even the writing on the hull.
+A ship de-naming ceremony could also include removing all traces of the old name of the boat, including the logbook, paperwork, and even the writing on the hull.
 After the official de-naming ceremony, the boat can be christened again with its new name.
-This is a fascinating topic and I will cover “Boat de and re-naming” in this blog in near future.
+This is a fascinating topic and read “How to rename a boat” at this link.

 No Women on Board

 According to the lore, the origin of this belief is linked to the ship christening ritual.
-Legend says, the boat christening in the ancient times was involved with virgin female sacrifice.
-They used to believed that the soulf of the sacrified virgin girl finds body with the ship.
-Because the female spirit of the ship may get jealous about the female passenger onboard and act strangely, having women on board brings bad luck.
+Legend says the boat christening in ancient times was involved with a virgin female sacrifice.
+They used to believe that the soul of the sacrificed virgin girl found the body on the ship.
+Because the female spirit of the ship may get jealous of the female passengers onboard and act strangely, having women on board brings bad luck.

-Practical explanation of this superstition is, women were said to distract sailors from their duties by arousing their passions or causing jealousy among crew members.
-When the crew was distracted and/or conflicted, they start to fail eventually and it will lead to a disaster.
+A practical explanation of this superstition is, that women were said to distract sailors from their duties by arousing their passions or causing jealousy among crew members.
+When the crew is distracted and/or conflicted, they start to fail eventually and it will lead to a disaster.

-Luckily, this nautical superstition has been put to rest.
-There are many cruising and or racing woman around the worl nowadays and women can now serve in the Navy and on fishing vessels without any concern of bad luck.
+Luckily, this sailors superstition has been put to rest.
+There are many cruising and or racing women around the world nowadays and women can now serve in the Navy and on fishing vessels without any concern of bad luck.